 I’ll start this post of with saying that this past weekend I saw one of the most beautiful sights I have ever seen (other than the reflection in the mirror).
 I flew north to see the wonder of Iguazu Falls!
 These falls are like the South American version of Niagara Falls.
 My friend and I spent the weekend touring around the various points of the falls and getting to go in them.
 Similar to Niagara Falls, there are two sides in two different countries.
 A person can spend some time exploring the Argentine side or venture over to the Brazilian side for a different view.
 It was just the sunny and wet weekend that a person needs before preparing for what’s next.

 No, it’s not all waterfalls and penguins here.

-Lately, I guess you could say that I’ve been excelling at the … Read More »
+Lately, I guess you could say that I’ve … Read More »

 After a wild couple of weeks here in Argentina, it was time to get away and celebrate Semana Santa.
 I needed a break from reliving freshman year and decided to take time to bond with nature.
 And that’s exactly what happened.

 Katelyn and I set our alarms to catch a flight at the deathly hour of 5:30 a.m. to go from Buenos Aires into Puerto Madryn.
 I know many people hear me say that I’ll be studying in Argentina and they automatically assume that it’s bursting sunshine and warm weather —wrong.
 It’s no longer like that anymore, because they’re on the other side of the equator, and our spring = their fall.

 It was a chilly time traveling that early.
 The gringo in me didn’t realize how cold it would be and packed shorts, a large towel, and all the other necessities for … Read More »